 All of our health care providers are supported by a large team of non-clinical staff who are here to ensure you have an excellent experience with us.
 These staff members include medical secretaries, business clerks, clinic aides, team assistants, billing clerks, accounting assistants, heath records staff and administrative assistants.

 The clinic’s leadership team is also here to assist you in having the best possible experience.
-Our leadership team includes a medical director, clinical director, administrative coordinator and supervisors.
+Our leadership team includes a medical director, clinical director, clinic coordinator, administrative coordinator and supervisors.